xntltd/python-http-api/README.md

 Package available from github assets and pypi repository

+~~python3 -m pip install python-http-api~~

 # Basic usage

-Main class [HTTPApi](src/http_api.py#L132) provides all neccessary methods to access API, each method has docstring with basic explanation of its usage.
+Main class [HTTPApi](src/xnt/http_api.py#L132) provides all neccessary methods to access API, each method has docstring with basic explanation of its usage.
 Class initialization requires specification one of authentification methods: either basic auth or building JWT token.

     HTTPApi(auth=AuthMethods.JWT,